MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/ios.md

 Apple recommends optimizing the app launch to take not more than 400 ms in a [WWDC session](https://developer.apple.com/videos/play/wwdc2016/406/).
 They specifically recommend static shared libraries over dynamic shared ones to achieve this goal.
 Distributing the App Center SDK for iOS as a statically linked shared library follows Apple's recommendation to provide the best performance and a minimal impact to the app that includes the SDK.

 To learn more about statically linked shared libraries vs. dynamic linked shared libraries, we recommend Apple's [general documentation on the topic](https://developer.apple.com/library/content/documentation/DeveloperTools/Conceptual/DynamicLibraries/100-Articles/OverviewOfDynamicLibraries.html).
-To learn more about the performance impact of dynamic linked shared libraries, read Eric Horacek's [blog post](https://blog.automatic.com/how-we-cut-our-ios-apps-launch-time-in-half-with-this-one-cool-trick-7aca2011e2ea).

 ## Why are the SDK binaries so large?
 I'm concerned about my app's size